lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

    Because discretization coefficients matrix of Laplacian term is a symmetric matrix, so :code:`fvm::Laplacian(DT, T)` will return a fvMatrix object only has diagonal and upper.
    What :code:`fvm::Laplacian` actually did is evaluate (1) :math:`a_F` (see :eq:`eq:fvm_aFaC`) for each internal faces, (2) :math:`a_C` for each cells, which is the negative summation of :math:`a_F`, (3) store the field BCs-related coefficients as :code:`internalCoeffs` and :code:`boundaryCoeffs`, respectively.
-   All of these are implemented in gaussLaplacianScheme.H_ . **Note that** the :code:`Gaussian` scheme is the only choice for Laplacian discretization in OF.
+   All of these are implemented in gaussLaplacianScheme.C_ . **Note that** the :code:`Gaussian` scheme is the only choice for Laplacian discretization in OF.

-.. tab:: Access Laplacian coeff
+.. tab:: Access Laplacian coeffs

    .. code-block::  cpp
       :linenos: